Weitere Veranstaltungen in Salzburg

 I see something you don’t see… About language patterns – and how useful other languages can be

-Birgit Füreder (PLUS Department of Romanistik)
+Birgit Füreder (PLUS Department of Romance Languages)

 Have you ever thought about how much language can influence the way we experience the world, what we pay attention to and which information we express in what way?

-If German is your native (or dominant) language, you will probably expect words such as gerade, wieder, weiter etc. if you want to say that an action is going on right now, is repeated or continued.
+If German is your native (or dominant) language, you will probably expect words such as "gerade", "wieder", "weiter" etc. if you want to say that an action is going on right now, is repeated or continued.
 In languages such as French, Italian or Spanish, however, many of those things are expressed in a different way.
 How can we deal with this if we have the ‘German pattern’ in mind?
 And what happens when other languages come in?

 Artificial intelligence to study molecular intelligence.